The one thing that all music equipment needs is…

 In bars and clubs especially, where power is often poor and unreliable…

 Voltages can vary greatly from the 120V standard.
-While this may not destroy your gear right away, here’s what it WILL happen:
+While this may not destroy your gear right away, here’s what WILL happen:

 - The performance of your gear suffers